ersohnstyne/neverball-switchball-bundle-pack/docs/Essentials.md

 ### End position
 Requirements:
 - Radius must be set to "0.38".
-- Roof protection must installed to prevent topple over after finished the level.
+- Roof protection must installed to prevent leaving outside the gyrocopter after finished the level.
 - An ending route line like a file "template-depart.map" must be connected to the intersection.

 The model pattern looks like this: